roblevay/T2764/Lab9AgentSecurity.md

 ```sql
 PRINT 'Hello from AgentReader';
 ```
+4. Verify that you can run the job.
-4. Read the job called `TestJob_AgentUser.
-This should work
+5. Read the job called `TestJob_AgentUser.
+This should work.
+You should see all the jobs on the server.
-5. Try to start this job.
+6. Try to start this job.
 This should not work

 ### SQLAgentReaderRole
 - ✅ Can create their own jobs